awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

   + SUSE Linux Enterprise Server 12 or later
   + CentOS 7 or later
   + FreeBSD 11\.1 or later
-  + Windows Server 2008 R2 or later
-+ R5, R5a, and R5d instances support a maximum of 28 attachments, including network interfaces, EBS volumes, and NVMe instance store volumes\.
++ R5, R5a, R5ad, and R5d instances support a maximum of 28 attachments, including network interfaces, EBS volumes, and NVMe instance store volumes\.
 Every instance has at least one network interface attachment\.
 For example, if you have no additional network interface attachments on an EBS\-only instance, you could attach 27 EBS volumes to that instance\.
 + Launching a bare metal instance boots the underlying server, which includes verifying all hardware and firmware components\.
 This means that it can take 20 minutes from the time the instance enters the running state until it becomes available over the network\.
 + To attach or detach EBS volumes or secondary network interfaces from a bare metal instance requires PCIe native hotplug support\.
 Amazon Linux 2 and the latest versions of the Amazon Linux AMI support PCIe native hotplug, but earlier versions do not\.
 You must enable the following Linux kernel configuration options: